 Life is what you make of it, but to someone who’s always playing the victim, that’s not the case.
-They pretend to be powerless, held under the oppressive fist of a world that’s out to get them and keep them from being happy.
+According to WebMD, they pretend to be powerless, held under the oppressive fist of a world that’s out to get them and keep them from being happy.
 (Insert eye roll here.)
 Here are some of their most toxic habits that make them really terrible to be around.

 1. They blame everyone else for everything.